-If you are inquisitive, imaginative and creative then GCSE Textiles Design is the course for you!
-The ability to communicate ideas through sketching, sampling and modelling would be a distinct advantage.
-Sound drawing skills, time management and good practical skills are also beneficial however, you will have plenty of opportunity to develop all these qualities throughout the course.
+If you are inquisitive, imaginative, and creative then GCSE Textiles Design is the course for you!
+The ability to communicate ideas through sketching, sampling, and modelling would be a distinct advantage.
+Sound drawing skills, time management, and good practical skills are also beneficial however, you will have plenty of opportunity to develop all these qualities throughout the course.

 This creative pathway provides you with a solid foundation of technical knowledge and practical skills for further study.
 You could go onto study A Level Textiles Design in our Sixth Form, secure a place on a course at UCM or use your skills to apply for a job.
-However, more importantly, this course will give you 'design skills for life'.
-A recent UK study found that people who use design skills are more productive and design is no longer confined to particular sectors or occupations.
-Tomorrow's innovative companies need people with design skills.
+More importantly, this course will give you 'design skills for life'.
+A recent UK study found that people who use design skills are more productive, and design is no longer confined to particular sectors or occupations.
+Potential career choices include: fashion journalism, costume design, theatre and set design, textiles designer, digital media, visual merchandiser or fashion designer.